 The K2 Gyrator is the last powder board in this mini-series of potential powder sticks.
+Snowboarding in powder has become increasingly popular, and there are therefore new powder boards on the market every day.
 So how does it stack up against the rest?
 Does it fit my criteria for a powder board.
 Let’s take a look…

 158 K2 Gyrator:

 - All-mountain shape: nose and tail width are equal at 28.94

 - 1″ setback on the default stance

 - 158cm length option – great for me

 Similar to the Ride Slackcountry, the Gyrator has equal nose and tail widths.
 Again, that’s not a show-stopper, I’d just prefer something with a narrower tail.
 The setback is healthy at an inch, and like the other boards that I’ve been looking at, the Gyrator is based on a rocker design.